MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-building-a-light-testing-tool.md

 ---
 title: Building a Light Testing Tool (MALT)
-description: This topic provides instructions on how to use the MALT (Microsoft Ambient Light Tool) as a light testing solution. ms.assetid: d045b771-b536-457c-897b-ecb6517bf0a8 ms.date: 12/13/2018 ms.localizationpriority: medium
+description: Learn how to build a MALT (Microsoft Ambient Light Tool) to use for testing and calibrating screen brightness. ms.assetid: d045b771-b536-457c-897b-ecb6517bf0a8 ms.date: 12/13/2018 ms.localizationpriority: medium